tesa1/ChIP_Zwart_public/README.md

 All the other parameters are already available in the `configfile_DNAmapping.yaml` file or hard-coded in the snakemake file.
 Inspect the hard-coded parameters to make sure they work for your data. **_NOTE_**:The default of DNA_mapping is to mark duplicates but not remove them.
 If you wish to remove them, add the `remove_duplicates="True"` in the DNA-mapping command (if true the tag in the bams will be *_dedup* instead of *_mdup*).

 To partially avoid unexpected errors during the execution of the pipeline, a so called 'dry-run' is strongly recommended.
-Indeed, adding a `-n` flag at the end of the snakemake running command will allow snakemake to check that all links and file/parameters dependencies are satisfied before to run the "real" processes.
-This command will therefore help the debugging process.
+Adding a `-n` flag at the end of the snakemake running command will allow snakemake to check that all links and file/parameters dependencies are satisfied before to run the "real" processes.
+A 'dry-run' only checks whether all resources are available, failures can still occur.
 When you want to run without, remove the `-n` flag.
-A 'dry-run' only checks whether all resources are available.
-Failures can still occurr.
 <br>